-The chosen volunteers had rigorous history-taking, a full physical examination, an abdominal examination, blood tests, and ultrasound imaging to determine their suitability for ICSI.
+The Menoufia university school of medicine in Egypt's quality assurance unit granted the ethics committee approval.
+Before taking part in this research, all subjects gave their informed permission.
+All of the women who volunteered to participate in the study were fully informed of the purpose and nature of the research.
+The chosen volunteers had rigorous history-taking, a full physical examination, an abdominal exam, blood tests, and ultrasound imaging to determine their suitability for ICSI.
 Semen analysis for the husband was done.
 According to WHO criteria, semen volume, sperm count and normal sperm morphology were all assessed.

-ICSI technique:
+- ICSI technique:

 Controlled ovarian Hyperstimulation (COH) via the antagonist protocol was used.
 ICSI stimulation was started with gonadotrophin injection from day 2 of the cycle.
-Gn RH antagonist injections to prevent premature LH surge was given either as 0.25 mg Ganirelix or citrorelix (Cetrotide®, Merck KGaA) daily from day 7 of the cycle (6 of stimulation) at the same time till and including day of triggering.
+Gn RH antagonist injections to prevent premature LH surge was given either as 0.25mg Ganirelix or citrorelix (Cetrotide®, Merck KGaA) daily from day 7 of the cycle (6 of stimulation) at the same time till and including day of triggering.

 Prior to meeting the trigger criterion, ultrasound folliculometry was done every other day starting on the sixth day of Gn stimulation.
 Human chorionic gonadotropin (hCG) 10 000 IU (Choriomon, IBSA, Institut Biochimique, Switzerland) was used to initiate ovulation when two or more follicles reached a minimum mean diameter of 18 mm, and ovum pick up was planned for 36 hours later.

 Transvaginal oocyte retrieval was executed under general anesthesia 36 hours later after triggering.

-In the line with that, fresh semen specimen from the husband was taken, processed after microscopic examination to achieve motile and morphologically normal sperm cells.
+In the line with that, fresh semen specimen from the husband was taken, processed after microscopic examination achieve motile and morphologically normal sperm cells.
 Oocytes then were examined for integrity and graded then mature metaphase II ones were inseminated by ICSI procedures and embryos were cultured.
-On day 3, embryos were assessed and graded, and extra embryos were continued grown until they reached the blastocyst stage on day 5.
+On Day 3, embryos were assessed and graded, and extra embryos were continued grown until they reached the blastocyst stage on Day 5.
 Top-notch embryos were obtained using Gardner morphological criteria.
 2 to 3 embryos from the best quality for each patient were transferred to mother uterus.
-3-5 days following the ovum collection operation, embryos were transferred utilizing a Labotect semi-rigid catheter

-(Labotect GmbH, Germany) under the supervision of trans-abdominal ultrasound.
+3-5 days following the ovum collection operation, embryos were transferred utilizing a Labotect semi-rigid catheter (Labotect GmbH, Germany) under the supervision of trans-abdominal ultrasound.
 The vitrification procedure for the remaining embryos upon couple request was performed following standard protocols using Kitazato Freeze Kit.

-Luteal-phase support consisted of daily intramuscular (IM) progesterone (Prontogest, IBSA, Institut Biochimique, Switzerland) (100 mg) coupled to rectal progesterone suppository (Prontogest, IBSA, Institut Biochimique, Switzerland) (400 mg), from the day of oocytes retrieval until serum β -HCG level was measured to confirm pregnancy.
+Luteal-phase support consisted of daily intramuscular (IM) progesterone (Prontogest, IBSA, Institut Biochimique, Switzerland) (100 mg) coupled to rectal progesterone suppository (Prontogest, IBSA, Institut Biochimique, Switzerland) (400 mg), from the day of oocytes retrieval until serum $\beta$ -HCG level was measured to confirm pregnancy.

-Transvaginal ultrasonography (TVUS) of the endometrium
+- Transvaginal ultrasonography (TVUS) of the endometrium

-All ultrasound measurements were performed via SONOSCAPE (S50 Elite, China) device with transvaginal probe.
+All ultrasound measurements were performed via SONOSCAPE S50 Elite, China device with transvaginal probe.
 On the day of the embryo transfer (ET), a preliminary transvaginal ultrasound was performed.
 After the patient emptied her bladder and while she was in the lithotomy position, an ultrasound examination was done.
 The endometrium's morphology (endometrial pattern) was evaluated, and the maximum thickness of the endometrium was determined in the midsagittal plane.

-Uterine artery blood flow: Uterine artery wave form were obtained with software calculation of pulsatility (PI) and resistance indices (RI) & S/D ratio were calculated and average values were recorded (figures 1 & 2).
+Uterine artery blood flow: Uterine artery wave form were obtained with software calculation of pulsatility (PI) and resistance indices (RI) & S/D ratio were calculated and average values were recorded (figures 1&2).
 Moreover, with a longitudinal view of the uterus, vascular signals were quantified.
-Sub-endometrial PI, RI & S/D ratio were calculated and average values were recorded and assessed (figures 3 & 4).
+Sub-endometrial PI, RI & S/D ratio were calculated and average values were recorded and assessed (figures 3&4).

+- Pregnancy screening

-Pregnancy screening: Patients performed a serum beta HCG titer 2 weeks after embryo transfer.
+Patients performed a serum beta HCG titer 2 weeks after embryo transfer.